nixworks/public/news/2015/02/24/README.md

 ##### Rajendra Pachauri
 ### [Dr Rajendra Pachauri resigns as head of the Intergovernmental Panel on Climate Change due to involvement in a sexting scandal. ](/news/2015/02/24/dr-rajendra-pachauri-resigns-as-head-of-the-intergovernmental-panel-on-climate-change-due-to-involvement-in-a-sexting-scandal.md)
-_Context: sexting, Rajendra Pachauri, Intergovernmental Panel on Climate Change_
+_Context: sexting, Intergovernmental Panel on Climate Change, Rajendra Pachauri_

 ##### President of Indonesia
 ### [The President of Indonesia Joko Widodo says the execution of 11 convicts from overseas, most on drug charges, will not be delayed.
 A court has rejected the appeals of Myuran Sukumaran and Andrew Chan, two Australians on death row. ](/news/2015/02/24/the-president-of-indonesia-joko-widodo-says-the-execution-of-11-convicts-from-overseas-most-on-drug-charges-will-not-be-delayed-a-court-h.md)
-_Context: Andrew Chan, Myuran Sukumaran, President of Indonesia, Joko Widodo_
+_Context: President of Indonesia, Andrew Chan, Myuran Sukumaran, Joko Widodo_

 ##### Prime Minister of Egypt
 ### [Former Prime Minister of Egypt Ahmed Nazif and former Interior Minister Habib el-Adly are cleared of graft charges in a retrial. ](/news/2015/02/24/former-prime-minister-of-egypt-ahmed-nazif-and-former-interior-minister-habib-el-adly-are-cleared-of-graft-charges-in-a-retrial.md)